coreos/zincati/docs/usage/auto-updates.md

 The following finalization strategies are currently available:
  * immediately reboot to apply an update, as soon as it is downloaded and staged locally (`immediate` strategy, see [relevant documentation][strategy-immediate]).
  * use an external lock-manager to reboot a fleet of machines in a coordinated way (`fleet_lock` strategy, see [relevant documentation][strategy-fleet_lock]).
+ * allow reboots only within locally configured maintenance windows, defined on a weekly basis (`periodic` strategy, see [relevant documentation][strategy-periodic]).

 By default, the `immediate` strategy is used in order to proactively keep machines up-to-date.